 Alien: Isolation The Digital Series is a welcome addition to the Alien franchise, and although it isn’t perfect, I wouldn’t be surprised if it opens the door for more miniseries like it.
 Some of the animation is lacking and the story feels a little rushed, but the extra-terrestrial menace and moments of tension and fear are some of the best the series has seen in quite a while.

-For those of you wondering what Alien: Isolation The Digital Series is, allow me to explain: It’s a collection of cinematics and bits of gameplay from the 2014 video game Alien: Isolation combined with newly added scenes that allow people who don’t play video games or suck at stealth based video games (like me!) to experience a canon part of the Alien lore without having to play it.
+For those of you wondering what Alien: Isolation The Digital Series is, allow me to explain: It’s a collection of cinematics and bits of gameplay from the 2014 video game Alien: Isolation combined with newly added scenes that allow people who don’t play video games or suck at stealth based video games (like me!) to experience a part of the Alien lore that would otherwise be inaccessible.
 Instead of watching a playthrough that’s over eight hours long, you can “binge” all seven episodes of the miniseries within an hour and a half.

 The story follows Amanda Ripley, the daughter of Sigourney Weaver’s Ellen Ripley, 15 years after the original film.
 Amanda is approached by the Weyland-Yutani Corporation, told that the black box from the USCSS Nostromo (the ship that the first movie takes place on) was found, and offered the chance to join a group that’s heading to the space station that found it, which could possibly give Amanda answers or closure regarding her mother’s disappearance.
 Unsurprisingly, things go wrong, forcing Amanda to fight to survival against a Xenomorph just like the one that her mother barely managed to defeat, murderous androids, and a short time-frame for escape.